Under Cover of DarknessJuly 9, 16, 23 Reservations taken July 4, 2016

 Tours will be Saturdays at 8:00 p.m.
 Tour will include a short walk.
 Reservations will be taken starting Monday indicated above.

 The Wichita Mountains Wildlife Refuge will be conducting Under Cover of Darkness Tours for the general public.
 Reservations are required and are taken on a first-come, first-served basis beginning on the reservation date indicated above.

 Participants will have an opportunity to learn about night-time activities of wildlife.
 The tours are led by members of the Association of the Friends of the Wichitas.
 Interpreters will assist visitors in understanding the management practices of the Refuge for all species of animals and their habitats, especially those associated with the night.
 Red lenses are required if using personal flashlights.
 Due to the length of the tours, children must be at least eight years of age to participate.

 Tour participants should meet at the Environmental Education Center, located at Quanah Parker Lake.
 Visitors may obtain a Refuge leaflet and map from one of the dispensers located at each of the five entrances.
 The tour will begin in the Environmental Education Classroom promptly at 8 p.m.
-A $5.00 per person reservation fee will be collected at the time of check-in.
-Reservations will be retained until ten minutes prior to departure on each date.
+Reservations will be retained until ten minutes prior to the program on each date.
 After that time, stand-bys will be accepted.

 The mission of the U.S. Fish and Wildlife Service is working with others to conserve, protect and enhance fish, wildlife, plants and their habitats for the continuing benefit of the American people.
 We are both a leader and trusted partner in fish and wildlife conservation, known for our scientific excellence, stewardship of lands and natural resources, dedicated professionals and commitment to public service.
 For more information on our work and the people who make it happen, visit www.fws.gov.